-- Please do not visit the hospital if you are feeling sick (fever, cough, nausea, vomiting or diarrhea).
+- Please do not come to the hospital if you are feeling sick (fever, cough, nausea, vomiting or diarrhea).

 - Please clean your hands before entering and after leaving the patient's room using the hand sanitizer provided.

-- If the patient that you are visiting is in isolation, protective apparel is required before entering the room and should be removed as you leave the patient room.
+- If the patient is in isolation, protective apparel is required before entering the room and should be removed as you leave the patient room.
 Please check with the nursing staff for instructions on required protective apparel.

-- When the main entrance to the hospital is locked:
+- When the main entrance to the is locked: